I recently told my mom that I have spent my whole life trying not to be her and blaming her for all my shortcomings.

 Blame is a refusal to take responsibility for your life by assigning responsibility to someone else.

-You blame others to preserve your self-esteem and pride and as long as you keep blaming you will remain stuck in the position you're in.
+You blame others to preserve your self-esteem and pride but as long as you keep blaming you'll remain stuck in the position you're in.

 If we believe that the person or object could have prevented the event then we feel blame and decide on the appropriate action to take.